Infos - FAQ

 • A minimum age of 16 is required to participate in the Angkor Nordic Walking (16 km)

-For the UTA 128, it is recommended that the participant has at least participated in one marathon or one trail of a distance of over 40 km in a calendar year.
+For UTA 100, it is recommended that the participant has at least participated in one marathon or one trail of a distance of over 40 km in a calendar year.

-Can I register the day of the bib retrieval ?
+Can I register on the day of the bib distribution?

-YES, you can but you may be asked to pay a little extra.
-Indeed, we need to organize before the race food and water for the supply points, accommodations, transfers, T Shirts.
-That is why we recommend you register as soon as possible.
+YES, you can but you may be asked to pay a little extra - as we need to organize the food and water for the supply points, accommodations, transfers, and T-shirts before the race.
+That is why we recommend that you register as soon as possible.

-YES, it is mandatory and you will have to present it at the bib retrieval.
+YES, it is mandatory and you will have to present it at the bib distribution site.

-Participation in the races is subject to the presentation of a valid license proving the possession of a medical certificate that authorizes the participant to the competitive practice according to the corresponding Regulation “able to participate in the competition running” or “no contra indication for the competition running”.
+Participation in the races is subject to the presentation of a valid license - proving the possession of a medical certificate that authorizes the participant to the competitive practice, according to the corresponding regulation: “able to participate in the competition of running” or “no contraindication for the competition of running”.

-In case of non-presentation of the medical certificate and to avoid being disqualified, the competitor agrees to sign a discharge and becomes solely responsible in case of physical problems that he/she may encounter during the race.
+In case of non-presentation of the medical certificate and to avoid being disqualified, the competitor agrees to sign a discharge “Waiver and Disclaimer”, and becomes solely responsible in case of physical problems that he/she may encounter during the race.

-Is there mandatory material for the race?
+Is there a mandatory material for the race?

-Is the entrance fee included in your bib?
+Is the entrance fee included in the bib?

 Yes, of course.
-We, SDPO, are a team of volunteers who’s only goal is to satisfy you.
-One of our objectives is to offer you a correct price for your race with the best benefits.
+We, the SDPO, are a team of volunteers whose only goal is to satisfy you.
+One of our objectives is to offer you an appropriate price for the race with the greatest benefits.
 So YES, the entrance fee is included in the price, but only for the race.
 This pass does not allow visits to the temples.

 – Angkor Bayon Trail – 64 km – 12 h ► 5,33 km/h